Tariq-Tayebi/AsthetiScript/README.md

 # The AsthetiScript Programming Language

 ## What Is It
 The AsthetiScript Programming Language is a compiled, Python and C based programming language.
-Apart from having features from many universal languages, AstheiScript also combines its versatile, easy to understand syntax with features not in many programming languages.
-For example, AsthetiScript can make web applications accompanying or ovetaking HTML and CSS, while performing advanced calculations and speed usually reserved for C and C++.
+Apart from containing many native features from many universal languages, AsthetiScript also combines its versatile, easy to understand syntax with attributes not in many programming languages.
+For example, AsthetiScript can make web applications accompanying or ovetaking HTML and CSS, while performing advanced calculations with speed usually reserved for C and C++.

 ## Quick Facts
 >Year Created: 2024